Darién Gap

-The geography of the Darién Gap on the Colombian side is dominated primarily by the river delta of the Atrato River, which creates a flat marshland at least 80 km wide.
-The Serranía del Baudó range extends along Colombia's Pacific coast and into Panama.
-The Panamanian side, in stark contrast, is a mountainous rainforest, with terrain reaching from 60 m in the valley floors to 1845 m at the tallest peak (Cerro Tacarcuna, in the Serranía del Darién).
+The geography of the Darién Gap is highly diverse.
+The Colombian side is dominated primarily by the river delta of the Atrato River, which creates a flat marshland at least 80 km wide.
+The Tanela River, which flows toward Atrato, was Hispanicized to Darién by 16th-century European conquistadors.
+The Serranía del Baudó mountain range extends along Colombia's Pacific coast and into Panama.
+The Panamanian side, in stark contrast, is a mountainous rainforest, with terrain reaching from 60 m in the valley floors to 1845 m at the tallest peak, Cerro Tacarcuna, in the Serranía del Darién.
+The Darién Gap is inhabited mostly by the indigenous Embera-Wounaan and Guna peoples; in 1995, it had a reported population of 8,000 among five tribes.
+The only sizable settlement in the region is La Palma, the capital of Darién Province, with roughly 4,200 residents; other population centers include Yaviza and El Real de Santa María, both on the Panamanian side.